What is the Cash Ratio?

-Colgate has been maintaining a healthy cash ratio of 0.1x to 0.28x in the past 10 years.
-With this higher cash ratio, the company is in a better position to payoff its current liabilities.
+Colgate has been maintaining a healthy ratio of 0.1x to 0.28x in the past 10 years.
+With this higher cash ratio, the company is in a better position to pay off its current liabilities.

-Below is a quick comparison of Cash Ratio of Colgate’s vs P&G vs Unilever
+Below is a quick comparison of the cash coverage ratio of Colgate’s vs. P&G vs. Unilever.

 - P&G ratio has steadily improved over the past 3-4 years period.

-From the above discussion, it’s clear that cash ratio could be one of the best measuring grids of liquidity for a firm.
-But there are few limitations of cash ratio which may become the reason of its infamous nature.
+From the above discussion, it’s clear that the cash coverage ratio could be one of the best-measuring grids of liquidity for a firm.
+But there are few limitations of this ratio, which may become the reason for its infamous nature.

-- First of all, most companies think that the usefulness of cash ratio is limited.
-Even for a company which has portrayed lower cash ratio may portray much higher current and quick ratio at the end of the year.
+- First of all, most companies think that the usefulness of the cash coverage ratio is limited.
+Even a company that has portrayed a lower ratio may portray a much higher current and quick ratio at the end of the year.

-- In some countries, cash ratio of less than 0.2 is healthy.
+- In some countries, the ratio of less than 0.2 is healthy.

-- As cash ratio portray two perspectives, it is difficult to understand which perspective to look at.
-If the cash ratio of a company is lesser than 1, what would you understand?
+- As the cash coverage ratio portrays two perspectives, it isn’t easy to understand which perspective to look at.
+If this ratio of a company is lesser than 1, what would you understand?
 Has it utilized its cash well?
 Or it has more capacity to pay off short term debt?
-That’s the reason, in most of the financial analyses, cash ratio is used along with other ratios like Quick Ratio and Current Ratio
+That’s the reason, in most of the financial analyses, the cash coverage ratio is used along with other ratios like Quick Ratio and Current Ratio.

 Having talked about the limitations, the cash ratio could be less useful than other liquidity ratios.
 But if you still want to check how much cash is lying around in your company, it’s good to use this guide to find out cash ratio on your own.